apache/pulsar/site2/website/versioned_docs/version-2.9.2/txn-use.md

 ---
-id: version-2.9.2-txn-use
+id: txn-use
 title: How to use transactions?
-sidebar_label: How to use transactions?
+sidebar_label: "How to use transactions?"
 original_id: txn-use
 ---